 Houston is home to several local diners–some of which have been around since the 1930s–that are known for their to-die-for dishes that blend traditional Southern smoky flavors with a Cajun and Creole twist.

-Make it a weekend trip so you can see everything Houston has to offer!
+Make it a weekend trip to Houston so you can see everything the city has to offer!

 Texas may not be the first state you think of when it comes to a beach vacation, but Galveston is here to change that.